ryantsui1/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 ```
 write your answer here...

-To understand what voters want from your party and it's leader to win the election.
-What policies would be helpful to promise to gain votes.
+To understand what policies voters are most interested in, what policies are most impactful to pursue help gain votes. if your leader's reputation is strong enough to give a positive impact on vote counts.

 ```